What’s happening in standing wide-legged forward bend?

 The balance of engagement and relaxation in all of the muscles that we use to fold forward in this pose allow us to continue to work the idea of balancing effort and ease that we discussed in standing forward bend.
 In this case, we have taken our legs wide and that makes balance a little more precarious.
 Personally, I like to explore the engagement of the legs in a way that creates a foundation for me.
 This foundation is then the base from which I hang and lengthen the upper half of my body.

-There are several common variations of standing wide-legged forward bend, and which variation we’re considering affects our intentions for the arms, shoulders, and upper body.
+There are several common variations of standing wide-legged forward bend.
+Which variation we do affects our intentions for the arms, shoulders, and upper body.
 We’ll discuss techniques for the arms in variations of the pose further on in the article.
-In all variations of standing wide-legged forward bend, there can be a tendency to forget the upper body because we are so focused on what the legs are doing.
+In all variations of standing wide-legged forward bend, there is a tendency to forget the upper body because we are so focused on what the legs are doing.
 It’s important to continue the idea of lengthening the tissues along the back of the body through the torso, head, and neck, and not let that intention stop with the lower body.

 However, rather than hanging into the pose with the upper body like a noodle, we can also be building on the pattern of shoulder girdle and upper body engagement, particularly serratus anterior and latissimus, that we discussed in standing forward bend.
 We can use the resistance of whatever the hands are holding onto, or pressing into, to have the intention of protracting the scapula and generally keeping some activation in the armpits.
 In this way we are maintaining activity in the upper body just as we are in the lower body.